thomaschrstnsn/dotfiles/README.md

 - `rm ~/.nix-defexpr/channels`
 - `sudo rm /etc/nix/nix.conf` (between `./build-darwin.sh bootstrap` and `./result/sw/bin/darwin-rebuild switch --flake .#bootstrap`)

-when successful, open a new terminal session and continue below
+When successful, open a new terminal session and continue below

-### updating/refreshing
+### Applying changes

 `./apply-darwin.sh` will apply the `darwinConfigurations` defined as `$HOST` in `machines.nix`

-to preview changes without applying:
+To preview changes without applying: `./build-darwin.sh`.
+The built configuration will be placed in `./result`.

-`./build-darwin.sh`

-## using nixos
+## Using nixos

-`./apply-nixos.sh` will apply the nixos configuration defined for `$HOST` in `machines.nix`
+`./apply-nixos.sh` will apply the nixos configuration defined for `$HOST` in `machines.nix`.

-to preview changes without applying: `./build-nixos.sh`
+To preview changes without applying: `./build-nixos.sh`

-## updating lockfile
+## Updating lockfile

-use `./update.sh` to write a new lock file (updating all the inputs)
+Use `./update.sh` to write a new lock file (updating all the inputs)

-to preview what has changed, try `./lock-to-github.sh` which can show github links to the different inputs including differences to the currently locked.
+To preview what has changed, try `./lock-to-github.sh` which can show github links to the different inputs including differences to the currently locked.

-## listing dependents
+## Listing dependents

 `nix-store --query --referrers /nix/store/8mlz1pppq90x4j959932jzhm982rb2rc-gtk4-4.6.5`